ks6088ts-labs/baseline-environment-on-azure-terraform/infra/scenarios/development_environment/README.md

-# Development Environment
+# Set up development environment

-This is a scenario for describing how to create resources for development environment.
+This is a scenario for setting up a development environment.

-## Set up development environment
+## Deploy resources

 ```shell
 # Go to the infra directory